 Treatment - Connection to Healthy Living:

 In the 1960’s, well-known psychologist B.F.
 Skinner conducted a series of studies involving rats in what became known as Skinner Boxes.
-In these experiments the rats were frequently starved and isolated and were then able to get tiny pellets of food as long as they pushed a little lever on inside of the Skinner Box over and over.
-In ensuing addiction studies these rats would be tethered to the box’s ceiling with a surgically implanted needle which extended to the rats’ jugular vein and each time the rats pushed the lever, they would get a small morphine drip into their brain.
-The result of these rather barbaric and cruel studies was that the rats became hopelessly addicted which led Skinner and his colleagues to conclude that the power of the addiction was solely in the drug itself.
+In these experiments, the rats were frequently starved and isolated and could get tiny pellets of food as long as they pushed a little lever on the inside of the Skinner Box over and over.
+In ensuing addiction studies, these rats would be tethered to the box’s ceiling with a surgically implanted needle, which extended to the rats’ jugular vein, and each time the rats pushed the lever, they would get a small morphine drip into their brain.
+The result of these rather barbaric and cruel studies was that the rats became hopelessly addicted, which led Skinner and his colleagues to conclude that the power of the addiction was solely in the drug itself.

-A decade later, a Canadian researcher, Dr. Bruce Alexander, became very skeptical of this research given that not all people who take a drug will become addicted to it.
-Being aware that rats in their natural habitat, like people, are powerfully social, Alexander wondered if the Skinner experiments were merely indicating that isolated rats are more likely to become addicted than non-isolated rats.
-With this premise in mind, Alexander and his research team developed an experiment with two groups of rats, each having free access to drug water; with one group being kept in isolation similar to the Skinner Box experiments and the other group consisting of several rats together in large open areas filled with fun things that rats love such as loads of food, platforms for climbing, running wheels, and tin cans to hide in.
-Happily, for the second group, it was co-ed, and the rats were free to have sex, which they apparently enjoy similar to humans.
-The second group setting eventually came to be affectionately known as the Rat Park.
+A decade later, a Canadian researcher, Dr. Bruce Alexander, became very skeptical of this research, given that not all people who take a drug will become addicted to it.
+Being aware that rats in their natural habitat, like people, are powerfully social, Alexander wondered if the Skinner experiments merely indicated that isolated rats are more likely to become addicted than non-isolated rats.
+With this premise in mind, Alexander and his research team developed an experiment with two groups of rats, each having free access to drug water, with one group being kept in isolation, similar to the Skinner Box experiments and the other group consisting of several rats together in large open areas filled with fun things that rats love, such as loads of food, platforms for climbing, running wheels, and tin cans to hide in.
+Happily, for the second group, it was co-ed, and the rats were free to have sex, which they apparently enjoyed similar to humans.
+The second group setting eventually became affectionately known as the Rat Park.
 The results were stunning; the isolated rats in the Skinner Boxes became total addicts and the rats in the open and enjoyable spaces of the Rat Park never became addicted, in fact, most of them never even touched the morphine water at all.
-Alexander eventually concluded that addiction was less about the pull of the drug but was more about the condition of the life of rat; specifically, without connection and socialization a rat is more susceptible to addiction.
+Alexander eventually concluded that addiction was less about the pull of the drug and more about the condition of the life of the rat; specifically, without connection and socialization, a rat is more susceptible to addiction.
 Moreover, he surmised, “People do not have to be put into cages to become addicted – but is there a sense in which people who become addicted actually feel ‘caged?’.
-The view from Rat Park is that today’s flood of addiction is occurring because our hyperindividualistic, hypercompetitive, frantic, crisis-ridden society makes most people feel socially and culturally isolated…They find temporary relief in addiction to drugs or any of a thousand other habits (such as media – emphasis mine) and pursuits because addiction allows them to escape from their feelings, to deaden their senses, and to experience an addictive lifestyle as a substitute for a full life” (Alexander, 2010).
+The view from Rat Park is that today’s flood of addiction occurs because our hyperindividualistic, hypercompetitive, frantic, crisis-ridden society makes most people feel socially and culturally isolated…They find temporary relief in addiction to drugs or any of a thousand other habits (such as media – emphasis mine) and pursuits because addiction allows them to escape from their feelings, deaden their senses, and experience an addictive lifestyle as a substitute for a full life” (Alexander, 2010).
 Alexander later adds, “Addiction is not about your chemical hooks, it is about your cage, it is an adaptation to your environment.”

 The Rat Park